Badminton, Olympics 2024: Lakshya Sen masterclass sends third seed Jonatan Christie packing

 The entire contest can possibly be summarised by the shot Sen played to bring up his first game point.

 In an intense, fast-paced, flat rally where he was pushed to the back foot, Sen pulled off a remarkable behind-the-back shot.
-In almost a physics defying way, the shuttle lobbed back deep into Christie’s forehand corner.
+In almost a physics-defying way, the shuttle lobbed back deep into Christie’s forehand corner.

 It was, at best, a reflex shot by Sen. A hopeful shot played as a last resort.
 Usually such a trick shot, just about passes the net, but such was Sen’s power that Christie had to arch back to return.